-you’re seeing more and more solar panels installed on your neighbors’ rooftops.
+If your community is like many others today, you’re seeing more and more solar panels installed on your neighbors’ rooftops.
 Solar photovoltaic system installations are booming.
-If you’re starting to think about saving money on your electricity bill with clean solar energy, you’re probably questioning, “How many solar panels will I actually need?”.
+If you’re starting to think about saving money on your electricity bill with clean solar energy, you’re probably questioning, “How many solar panels do I actually need for my house?”.

-As an example, let’s assume two families live next door to each other in 1,000 sq ft homes.
+As an example, let’s assume two families live next door to each other in 1,000 square feet homes (around 93 square meters).
 A single guy lives in Home A and he often spends evenings out in the city with friends or looking for his soul mate.
 Being alone, and most of the day out, he doesn’t use much electricity and pays about $50 a month.

 In Home B, two parents live with a teenage kid.
 They are using the heater or air conditioner often during the day and use electricity to filter their swimming pool, meanwhile the teenager is always on his iPad or watching TV.
 Since more people are living in the house and their way of life requires more energy, they pay $200 a month on electricity.